droidconKE/droidconKE2022Android/README.md

 5. Download the `google-services.json` file from the newly created app.
 6. Add `google-services.json` to the `app` folder within the project.

 That's it!
-You should be able to run the app and make your contributions! :]
+You should be able to run the app and make your contributions! :rocket:

 ## Designs